Preparation¶

 </package>

-First, the following tag starts the package description and specifies that the format of the description is version 2.
+starts the package description and explicitly states that the description format is version 2.

 <name>choreonoid_ros_tank_tutorial</name>